Tshrestha-1114/Bank_Fraud_Detection_SQL/README.md

 WHERE Amount>=5000;

 **Anomaly-3**
-Description - Finding Duplicate Transaction made by Merchant with amount, type and date SQL Command:
+Description - Finding Duplicate Transaction made by Merchant with amount, type and date.

+SQL Command:
 SELECT MerchantTransactionID,
 From AccountNumber,Amount,Transaction